-Join us on National Pro Bono Day for an early morning 5km Walk as we raise funds to provide access to justice for disadvantaged and marginatlised Queenslanders.
+Join us on National Pro Bono Day for an early morning 5km Walk as we raise funds to provide access to justice for disadvantaged and marginalised Queenslanders.

 We have Walks organised in Brisbane, Cairns, Gold Coast, Mt Tamborine, Sunshine Coast, Toowoomba and Townsville - or Walk in your own neighbourhood!